RPG-ash/PS-BCDD/README.md

 ---

-## How to play Business Card Dungeon Delve
+## How to play Business Card Dungeon Delve (needs tidying up)

 **Goal**

-Your goal is to gain 120 Gold, enough to buy a piece of frmland to retire from the risky Adverturer's life.
+Your goal is to gain 120 Gold, enough to buy a piece of farmland to retire from the risky Adverturer's life.

 Character Sheet